 Airsail was founded on the optimism of two young men, Len Perry and Wynn Craven.
 They had returned from war time service in the Royal New Zealand Air Force with considerable aeronautical engineering experience, which they decided to use in the manufacture, certification, servicing and repair of gliders for the post-war gliding boom sweeping the country.
 Post-war import restrictions made it a difficult time to start any new business requiring components and materials from overseas.
 They acquired premises in a disused factory and then encountered difficulties in getting their Air Force aircraft engineering qualifications recognized by the civil aviation authorities.
 To generate an income while waiting for the authorities to make a decision, they began producing simple Ready To Fly rubber powered model aeroplanes from scrap timber, powered by rubber cut from automobile inner tubes.
 These models flew remarkably well, so well in fact that a New Zealand department store bought the entire stock, and suddenly Airsail was in the model aeroplane business!
 Harsh post-war economic conditions forced a move to even cheaper premises in an old feed and storage building, where they produced kit sets, pre-cut wood, adhesive and dope.
 Production machinery was designed and built by Len Perry although most processes such as packing kit sets, filling bottles, labelling and corking were done by hand.

 Import restrictions spurred on Kiwi ingenuity, for everything had to be produced from local materials, for example dope and balsa cement were produced by dissolving old 35 mm movie film in acetone!
 When balsa wood became available, Airsail designed a chuck glider, the Boomerang.
 A friendly printer allowed them to use his press to print the outline on at night, when the machinery was inactive.
 The success of the Boomerang encouraged them to produce other designs - the Delta Jet, the Skyline and a small pod and boom glider.
 Business picked up even further when diesel motors became available and the control line craze hit the country.
-The demand for kits necessitated a move to larger premises, the present factory in Penrose, Auckland, where they produced the Satellite glider, one of the first kit models available in NZ with preformed components and die cut wood parts, produced with a band saw, a circular saw and lots of Kiwi ingenuity.
+The demand for kits necessitated a move to larger premises, a factory in Penrose, Auckland, where they produced the Satellite glider, one of the first kit models available in NZ with preformed components and die cut wood parts, produced with a band saw, a circular saw and lots of Kiwi ingenuity.
 Recognizing a market trend, the Airsail team created a purpose designed range of models to satisfy control line fliers.
 First there was a trainer for the novice to learn to fly on, after which he or she could progress to the aerobatic model to improve their flying skills before graduating to a racer or a scale model.
 Radio control eclipsed the control line craze and Len Perry bought one of the first American Heathkit R/C sets, assembling it himself then designing a powered model on which to teach himself to fly.
 Shades of the Wright brothers!
 The introduction of locally manufactured Teletrol R/C sets in New Zealand created a demand for a radio control power model - the three channel Airsail Apollo 107.
 The success of this led to the introduction of something larger and more sophisticated, the El Condor.
 Just as things were looking good, fate flexed her fickle finger twice to change everything dramatically.

 First, a heart attack laid Len low for several months.
 On his return to the fray, he found the model trade in a period of decline.
 Nobody was buying model kits any more.
 Airsail ceased further design and development to concentrate on their accessories business - control horns, bellcranks, pre-bent undercarriages, hinges, clevises etc. This belt tightening enabled the company to survive the lean years and to develop a comprehensive line of kits and accessories under the DECO trade brand.
 Len Perry retired in 1984, selling Airsail and its factory premises to Goodmans.
 Unfortunately the new owners were businessmen, not modellers and lacked the aero-modelling knowledge to be able to anticipate the requirements of the modelling public.
 Business slowed and staff began to leave.
 This seemed like the low point in Airsail's history... until three likely lads came by, looking for a business to buy: Brian Borland was already a top ranked modeller, having representing his country two years previously at the World Scale Radio Control Championships in Reno, USA .